ridiculouswaffle/mail-harvester/README.md

 # Mail Harvester

+> [!NOTE]
+> This project is still under active development.
+While the latest release is ready to use, it may not be feature complete for some.

 A Clojure app that scrapes emails and links from any website.
+Mail Harvester is:
+* Free, Libre and Open Source (FLOSS)
+* Cross-platform
+* And requires no programming knowledge to use

 Browsers supported:
 * Chrome